jwmao1/story-adapter/README.md

 Code for the paper [Story-Adapter: A Training-free Iterative Framework for Long Story Visualization](https://arxiv.org/abs/2410.06244)

 Note: This code base is still not complete.
-Since stable diffusion cannot provide the corresponding style of initialized reference images for subsequent iteration stably, story visualization style of Story-Adapter may be affected.

 ### About this repo: